jembi/datim4u-config-ansible/README.md

 ## To test with vagrant

-To set a new test vm
+To set a new test vm, from the test directory run:
 ```
-vagrant up
+vagrant up && ./test-with-vagrant.sh
-./test-with-vagrant.sh
 ```

 To start afresh with a new vm